Root Canal Treatment

 In some patients, re-treatment of the root canal procedure may be deemed necessary by dentists.
 If the doctors are able to find through x-rays that the previous root canal is failing and a new infection is present, or if a patient comes back saying that their treated tooth still hurts, then re-treatment is the ideal solution.

 However, prior to any re-treatment procedure, the dentist will perform an evaluation to find out why the initial procedure failed.
 The most common reasons for re-treatment include the presence of additional canals which were missed the first time, or an infection in the tip of the root which was not entirely eliminated at the time of the initial intervention.

 The cost of a typical root canal treatment depends on the number of roots performed.
 While the cost for a single tooth with a single root will be less expensive, for a multi-rooted tooth like a back molar, the cost will be higher.
 But in any case, root canal treatment is critical and unavoidable if the tooth root has been infected irreversibly.
 If the treatment is ignored, the infection may spread and result in tooth extraction.

 Root canal therapy or root canal treatment is very important to save the natural tooth structure.
-Also Root canal treatment in a dental office is not at all painful is usually referred to popular media.
+Also, Root canal treatment is a dental office is not at all painful is usually referred to as popular media.
 It is a relatively benign treatment and with modern technology can be performed in as little as one hour and with a very higher degree of success.